Johannesburg

 Where to find the best ice cream in Joburg

 It's a hard job, but someone has to do it.
 We set out to find the best ice cream and gelato across the city.
 Here's our comprehensive list of the best in ice cold, meltingly moreish, sweet churned treats.
-Read our list of where to find the best soft serve here

 Creamy vegan Belgian chocolate gelato from Forest Gelato.
 Photo: Forest Gelato.

 At Gelatissimo, Italian Chani Lavine has set out to create an authentic Italian gelateria in the heart of Glenhazel.
 There’s a big emphasis on only using the very best ingredients infused with love and joy.
 It’s also Kosher.
-The tiramisu and white chocolate flavours are pretty fabulous and their homemade crisp Belgian waffles add to their appeal.
+The tiramisu and white chocolate flavours are pretty fabulous, and their homemade crisp Belgian waffles add to their appeal.

 Freshly churned gelato from Gelato Mania.
 Photo: Gelato Mania.

 Gelato Mania, the Cape Town-based brand that exploded across the Western Cape over the last few years, has brought their sensational artisanal gelato to The Firs in Rosebank.
 They’re firm believers in quality ingredients and only the freshest full-cream milk (they go through 360 kg of Belgian chocolate per week to make their chocolate gelato).
-Those watching their calories will delight in knowing that Galato Mania has chocolate and hazelnut ‘lite’ gelato made using low-fat milk and sweetened with stevia as well as a vegan option made with soya milk.
+Those watching their calories will delight in knowing that Gelato Mania has chocolate and hazelnut ‘lite’ gelato made using low-fat milk and sweetened with stevia, as well as a vegan option made with soya milk.

 Cannolis drizzled with chocolate at La Cremosa.
 Photo: La Cremosa.

 La Cremosa does it the Roman way: there are no flashy displays of gelato dripping in toppings; it’s hidden in containers within the counter to ensure the gelato is at its freshest and best.
 They use 100% natural ingredients, no syrups and no flavourings.
-Our favourites are the Nutella and pistachio along with their double delicious caramel and chocolate gelato.
+Our favourites are the Nutella and pistachio, along with their double delicious caramel and chocolate gelato.
 La Cremosa also does mighty fine homemade cannolis and makes all their sugar cones in-store.
 You’ll find them in Dainfern Square and Melrose Arch.

 The irresistible display at Le Parc by tashas.
 Photo: Le Parc by tashas.

 Butter pecan, campfire s'mores and stroopwafel ice cream from Paul's.
-Photo: Paul's Homemade Ice Cream.

 Ice cream isn't quite the same as gelato; with Paul's Homemade Ice Cream, the base for their ice cream is a custard that uses eggs, whereas gelato does not.
 The difference is in the texture and the flavour, Paul’s is quite a lot richer and denser, but equally as sweet.
-Paul's is best known for their Birthday Cake ice cream which contains small squares of cake and rainbow sprinkles.
+Paul's is best known for their Birthday Cake ice cream, which contains small squares of cake and rainbow sprinkles.
 Other far-out flavours include churros with dulce de leche swirls, stroopwafel, and bread and butter pudding.
 There are also carb-free varieties, a vegan, dairy-free ice cream made with coconut cream, and even 'ice creams' for dogs.
 Find the chain all over Joburg, in select supermarkets and even at garage shops for ice-cream emergencies.

 Chocolate OVERLOAD from Soweto Creamery.
 Photo: Soweto Creamery.